alex-kn/frozen-sea/README.md

 The calculation of experiment hours is tied to the Subuser, Preference and Participation objects, so all three need to be migrated if no experiment hours should be lost.

 # Changing the website email-adresss
-//TODO
+You need to change the \server\datasources.json file to point to the new email account.
-Additionally you may want to change all mentions of the old email in all the localization files.
-(Best you perform a complete replace-all refactor over the whole project)
+Additionally you need to change all mentions of the old email in all the localization files.
+Best you perform a complete replace-all refactor over the whole project.

 # API Reference
 A complete API Reference is provided by navigating to https://#path-to-website#/explorer